pingcap/tidb/docs/design/2019-11-14-tidb-builtin-diagnostics.md

 | {type="get_store"} | 0 |
 | {type="scatter_region"} | 0 |

-The system table schema and the query results are:
+The following are the query results mapped to the system table schema:

 ```
 mysql> desc pd_client_cmd_ops;